 The idea for Smart Pumper™ was laid out by its development team in the mid 1980’s.
 However, commercial production of the concept was shelved due to the expense and practicality of using electronics from that period.
 With the advancement of chip and sensor technology, the development team revisited the concept in 2006 because they had wells that needed this solution.

 In 2007, 25 prototypes were produced and tested in Trinidad and Tobago’s heavy oil fields where extreme heat, high humidity and dynamic reservoir conditions exit.
-The fluid level-based precision pumping proved to be an enormous success.
-With this success, the team advanced the hardware concept to produce a universal platform to support virtually any sensor, any meter, any VFD and work in any communication networking situation.
-In 2011, Smart Pumper™ received USA, Canada and Europe certifications (CE FCC ICES-003 NNB-003).
-Since then it is being deployed worldwide and providing benefit to the oil gas and water industry.
+The fluid level-based precision pumping proved to be an enormous success and at that time we were able to manage our wells remotely via our iPhone 1.
+With this success, our team advanced hardware concepts to produce a universal platform (hybrid technology that eliminated the need for RTUs and other SCADA systems that would support virtually any sensor, any meter, any VFD and work in through any communication network.
+Smart Pumper™ is an API access device with USA, Canada and Europe certifications (CE FCC ICES-003 NNB-003) and is being deployed worldwide providing benefit to the oil gas and water industry.

-Smart Pumper™ is currently manufactured in Dallas, Texas.
-“Smart Pumper Automation Packages” are assembled in Houston with the VFD and horse power of your choice.
-Communication is also a built-in feature that works anywhere in the world using the network provider of your choice.
-The Smart Pumper™ Automation controls virtually all forms of artificial lift; i.e., ESPs, PCPs, Pump Jacks, Jet Pumps, Hydraulic Lift Systems, Tower Pumps, Permanent Magnet Motors Drive, Gas Lift and other applications.
+Smart Pumper™ hardware is manufactured in Dallas, Texas and has continued to evolve.
+“Smart Pumper Automation Packages” for all types of artificial lift are assembled in Houston and contain all of the various components typically needed for new well completion such as a VFD for the horse power required.
+Communication is also a built-into the hardware and works anywhere in the world using the network provider of your choice.
+The Smart Pumper™ Automation controls all forms of artificial lift; i.e., ESPs, PCPs, Pump Jacks, Jet Pumps, Hydraulic Lift Systems, Tower Pumps, Permanent Magnet Motors Drive, Gas Lift, Transfer Pumps, Injection Sites and other applications.

 In addition, the system creates an instant control room environment where none exist and provides access to assets from authorized personal devices from anywhere.
 This is a simple cost-effective solution, particularly for green fields where you have early stage development and where no capital expenditure for old SCADA systems have been made.